Media Center

 Mission & Vison

 The goal of the media program is for students to become independent users of the library and of information.
-Students receive instruction in Library Literacy, Literature Exploration, Information Literacy, and Digital Citizenship.
-This instruction can be within weekly Media classes and/or in integrated lessons with grade-level classroom instruction.

 Our Collection

-The TES Media Center houses approximately 12,000 items, including books, magazines, eBooks, and professional books.
+The TES Media Center houses approximately 10,000 items, including books, magazines, eBooks, and professional books.
 The media center has desktops available as kiosks for student and teacher use, as well as a mobile computer lab for individual Media research lessons.

 Media Help